isaacbernat/pycrastinate/README.md

 #----- data section -----
 """
-Here we configure each module (we are using many default values, hence it is not bulky, but has many options).
+Here we configure each module.
+We use implicit default values to keep it simple.
 The dictionary keys are the module names.
 """
 data = {
     "gather_git_blames_shell": {